astrofrog/astropy4cambridge/docs/index.rst

 IoA Cambridge, Astropy Workshop
 ===============================

-These notes are for a Astropy workshop held at the Institute of Astronomy of the University of Cambridge by Brigitta Sipőcz and `Thomas Robitaille <http://www.mpia.de/~robitaille>`_ on the 28th of April 2016.
+These notes are for the Astropy workshop held at the Institute of Astronomy of the University of Cambridge by Brigitta Sipőcz and `Thomas Robitaille <http://www.mpia.de/~robitaille>`_ on the 28th of April 2016.